The Best Time to Sell a House by Location and Other Factors

 The most common updates that Huerkamp suggests are a fresh coat of paint, carpet cleaning, and a deep clean of the entire home.

-“So, those three things are probably the most popular things that we recommend to sellers,” he says.
+“Those are the three most popular things that we recommend to sellers,” he says.
 “Two of them they can do themselves if they really have a good skill set of making sure everything’s totally clean with the deep clean and the painting.”

 If you want to go for bigger updates, consider replacing outdated fixtures in your kitchen, such as appliances, countertops, or flooring.
 But make sure to talk to your real estate agent about what updates will get you the best return on investment.